 Supplying water to the plants in the greenhouse is one of the main functions of any greenhouse.
 How that water reaches the plants, and how well the process is managed will determine the success or failure of your greenhouse.

 Of course, some plants need more water and some plants need less.
 Cacti hardly need any water.
 Tropical ferns and orchids on the other hand, can be over-watered and still thrive.
 Most plants will lie somewhere in the middle of the range.

 So, before you setup your greenhouse water system, you should already have in mind what kind of plants you will be growing there.
 This will help you to plan your watering system, whether you will be doing it yourself, or whether you need an automated sprinkler-type system.

-Automated watering systems can take on the form of sprinkler systems that can spray water at set intervals, or simply a soaker hose system that slowly leaks out water into the soil.
+Automated watering systems can take on the form of sprinkler systems that can spray water at set intervals, or simply a drip irrigation system utilizing a soaker hose that slowly leaks out water into the soil.
 The type to be installed depends on the types of plants you plan to grow.

 Having a tap or long hose from the house would be a lot easier than watering with a can.
 So, having an internal faucet inside the greenhouse is a good solution in the short term, as you can water all the plants without having to open the greenhouse door by going in and out.

 It is not difficult to build a piping system to your greenhouse; most of it is merely attaching inexpensive standard PVC pipes for a few dozen yards, and then installing the couplers, valves and faucets.
 Standard-sized pipes should supply plenty of water for any greenhouse, unless it is a very large one.
 To keep the pipes safe, it is recommended to dig a trench and then bury the pipes underground.
 Also, don’t forget to dig a proper drainage/plumbing system for the water runoff from the greenhouse.